jonakvil/Bachelor-thesis/README.md

 * some settings - what it does TBD
 * other one....TBD

+## Controls
+* Press 'M' to view to view the possible settings.
+They are updated in real time so you can observe the changes immediately.

+* Camera list - This scrollable list will show all available cameras found by your device.
+The chosen one is highlighted with red color.
+When no camera is found during the App initialization, the background will be grey and the list empty.
+As soon as your connect one, the stream will begin at once and you will see your camera in the list.
+The list updates everytime your mouse coursor goes over the box.

+* Interpolate toggle - When toggled on, it interpolates the location of the marker.
+It then smoothly changes its location, which is being sent using chosen protocol, accordingly to the real location of the marker.
+Only the real location is sent when toggled off.

+* Delay - The time in miliseconds after which the marker is deleted and not being sent anymore when not being detected.
+Minimal value is 1ms, maximum is 5000ms (5 seconds).

+* Speed - The speed of interpolated location of the marker in which it is following the real location of the marker in pixels per second.
+Minimal value is 1 pixel, maximal value is 50 pixels.
+It is a float value.

+* Listening port - The port to which you want to send the packets.
+Simply write down the wanted port and press 'Enter' to update the settings.

+* IP Adress - The address to which you want to send the packets.
+Simply write down the wanted address in format 127.0.0.1 and press 'Enter' to update the settings.

 ## How does it work?
 Under the hood the tool is programmed in Java Processing.
 For marker detection we are using NyARToolkit library for processing developed by Ryo Lizuka: https://github.com/nyatla/NyARToolkit-for-Processing/blob/master/README.EN.md and Control P5 for GUI https://github.com/sojamo/controlp5.
 For camera capture we rely on Video library based on Gstreamer https://processing.org/reference/libraries/video/index.html.